thomas-hervey/microfrontends/.github/PULL_REQUEST_TEMPLATE/bug-pr.md

 When submitting a pull request, please follow the contributing guidelines found in [CONTRIBUTING.md](https://github.com/thomas-hervey/microfrontends/docs/CONTRIBUTING.md).
 For bugs this specifically means:

 1. Ensure that your pull request title includes the issue number you are addressing.
-For example: "BUG(button): #123 Fix button alignment"
+For example: "fix(button): #123 Fix button alignment"

 2. In the pull request description or comments, use GitHub's "closing issues" keywords to reference and close this issue upon merge.
 For example, include `Closes #123` in your description.